stephanwaz/linearhdr/README.rst

 (or upper limit found in calibration) and ending with no black pixels.
 Most dSLR cameras have a histogram display with the image preview to aid with this.
 ISO and aperture should be kept constant, although in theory these will be properly compensated for.
 White balance should also be held constant with any pre-calibration values.
+Always use the --scale value associated with the particular camera and lens, as well as the --saturation-offset identified during calibration.

 linearhdr --help::